Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/1-introduction.md

 ## How Zynq UltraScale+ Devices Offer a Single Chip Solution

- Zynq UltraScale+ MPSoC, the next generation Zynq device, is designed with the idea of using the right engine for the right task.
-The Zynq UltraScale+ comes with a versatile Processing System (PS) integrated with a highly flexible and high-performance Programmable Logic (PL) section, all on a single system-on-a-chip (SoC).
+ Zynq® UltraScale+™ MPSoC, the next generation Zynq device, is designed with the idea of using the right engine for the right task.
+The Zynq UltraScale+ MPSoC comes with a versatile processing system (PS) integrated with a highly flexible and high-performance programmable logic (PL) section, all on a single system-on-a-chip (SoC).
 The Zynq UltraScale+ MPSoC PS block includes engines such as the following: